How I built a Digital Journal app to digitize kids' Artworks

 More Detail in Art Component

-• In the terminal, run npm i react-masonry-css.
+.
 This is an awesome CSS tool to render images with different dimensions.
 It is a React Component with simple interface to organize items into the desired columns at specified breakpoints.
+Import

 import React from 'react';